ketanmalempati/SocialMedia-ChatBot/README.md

 ## Future Improvements
 - Make it more generic
 - Add more social media platforms
+## Challenges faced
+- Trying to run actions for the first time was very difficult as I made made mistakes in port number.
+- Adding the bot to slack for a little tedious process.
 ## Conclusion
 It was a fun project to work on.